Last Updated on by Jeremy

-In our third Hilton credit card points redemption we ended up in a destination quite unexpected for this itinerary.
+In our third travel rewards credit card point redemption we ended up in a destination quite unexpected for this itinerary.

 The best part?
 Stopovers on this tropical island nation are allowed at no extra charge!

 When we saw a Hilton room was available on a beautiful beach for 40,000 points per night, well within our remaining points balance, we decided to book three nights and increase our overall stay on the island to five.